 (Amended effective January 1, 2011.)

-No case shall be placed on the calendar for argument, except by special order of the appellate court, until there has been filed in the appellate court the appellant's brief and appendix and the respondent's brief.
+No case shall be placed on the calendar for argument, except by special order of the appellate court, until there has been filed in the appellate court the appellant's brief and addendum and the respondent's brief.
 If either the appellant or the respondent fails to file the required brief within the time provided, or an extension of that time, the case shall be disposed of in accordance with Rule 142.

 No changes may be made on the calendar except by order of the court on its own motion or in response to a motion filed by counsel.
 No case scheduled for argument shall be withdrawn after being placed upon the calendar except upon a showing of extreme emergency.

-Two copies of a statement of the case in the form prescribed by the appellate court shall be filed with any of the following:
+A statement of the case in the form prescribed by the appellate court shall be filed with any of the following:

 (a) a notice of appeal pursuant to Rule 103.01;

 (b) a notice of related appeal pursuant to Rule 103.02, subdivision 2;

 (c) a petition for declaratory relief pursuant to Rule 114.02; or

 The appellant shall serve the attorney for each party separately represented and each party appearing pro se and shall file proof of service with the clerk of the appellate courts.

 Within 14 days after service of the appellant's statement, the respondent may serve on all parties and file with proof of service its statement clarifying or supplementing the appellant's statement.
 If the respondent agrees with the particulars set forth in the appellant's statement, no additional statement need be filed.
 If a party desires oral argument, a request must be included in the statement of the case.
 If a party desires oral argument at a location other than that provided by Rule 134.09, subdivision 2(a) to (e), the location requested shall be included in the statement of the case.